 Our service area includes the 50 United States and the District of Columbia, Puerto Rico, the United States Virgin Islands, Guam, American Samoa, and the Northern Mariana Islands.
+UC Medicare Choice provides coverage while you travel internationally (see Chapter 4: Medical Benefits Chart (what is covered and what you pay)).

-If you plan to move out of the service area, please contact Customer Service (phone numbers are printed on the cover of this booklet) and your plan sponsor.
+If you plan to move out of California or the service area, please contact Customer Service (phone numbers are printed on the cover of this booklet) and the University of California.